zerolawtech/SFT-Protocol/docs/third-party-integration.rst

 Restrictions imposed on investor limits, approved countries and minimum ratings are only checked when receiving tokens.
-Unless an address has been explicitely blocked, it will always be able to send an existing balance.
-For example, an investor may purchase tokens that are only require being accreditted, and then later their accreditation status expires.
+Unless an address has been explicitly blocked, it will always be able to send an existing balance.
+For example, an investor may purchase tokens that are only require being accredited, and then later their accreditation status expires.
 The investor may still transfer the tokens they already have, but may not receive any more tokens.